KimHaAnhTran/ONI_ActsOfOmission/README.md

-# O.N.I.: Acts of Omission
+# O.N.I.
+Acts of Omission

 ---
 # About